Muslim Dating & Courting Rituals

 The Old Batchelour by William Congreve

-4. PrimaryDrive Says:
+4. PrimaryDrive says:

 If people are happy with this way of life, I see no reason why we have to be cynical about it.
 Everyone is entitled to a bit excetrism.
-You’re welcome to tell us yours too :D
+You’re welcome to tell us yours too 😀

-5. Purba Negoro Says:
+5. Purba Negoro says:

 Good point.